 I think there is a niche that this filter fills.
 As long as you are in a position to keep it clean, maintained, and use it with the appropriate caution and care, this filter could secure potable water for long enough to get through most any situation.
 Water that is not just potable but fresh tasting and crystal clear.
 The type of water you actually want to drink.

-Did this help you?
+Did this review help you?
 Let us know below.